Yakima War: Death of Andrew Bolon

-On September 20, 1855, Bureau of Indian Affairs agent Andrew Bolon, hearing of the death of the prospectors at the hands of Qualchin, departed for the scene on horseback to investigate but was intercepted by the Yakama chief Shumaway who warned him Qualchin was too dangerous to confront.
+On September 20, 1855, Bureau of Indian Affairs agent Andrew Bolon, hearing of the death of the prospectors at the hands of Qualchin, departed for the scene on horseback to investigate but was intercepted by the Yakama chief Shumaway, who warned him Qualchin was too dangerous to confront.
 Heeding Shumaway's warning, Bolon turned back and began the ride home.
 En route he came upon a group of Yakama traveling south and decided to ride along with them.
 One of the members of this group was Mosheel, Shumaway's son.
-After Bolon told Mosheel that the death of the miners was considered a wrongdoing, and would be punished by American soldiers as soon as he returned home, Mosheel grew angry.
+After Bolon told Mosheel that the death of the miners was considered a wrongdoing and would be punished by United States army soon as he returned home, Mosheel grew angry.
 At some point, he decided Bolon should be killed.
-Though a number of Yakama in the traveling party protested, their objections were overruled by Mosheel who invoked his regal status.
-Discussions about Bolon's fate took place over much of the day (Bolon, who did not speak Yakama, was unaware of the debate unfolding among his traveling companions).
+Though a number of Yakama in the traveling party protested, their objections were overruled by Mosheel, who invoked his regal status.
+Discussions about Bolon's fate took place over much of the day (Bolon, who did not speak Yakama, was unaware of this debate as it unfolded among his traveling companions).

 During a rest stop, as Bolon and the Yakama were eating lunch, Mosheel and at least three other Yakama set upon him with knives.
 Bolon yelled out in a Chinook dialect, "I did not come to fight you!" before being stabbed in the throat.
 Bolon's horse was then shot, and his body and personal effects burned.

 Battle of Toppenish Creek

-When Shumaway heard of Bolon's death he immediately sent an ambassador to inform the U.S. Army garrison at Fort Dalles, before calling for the arrest of his son, Mosheel, whom he said should be turned over to the territorial government to forestall the American retaliation he felt would likely occur.
+When Shumaway heard of Bolon's death he immediately sent an ambassador to inform the U.S. Army garrison at Fort Dalles, before calling for the arrest of his own son, Mosheel, who he said should be turned over to the territorial government in order to forestall the American retaliation he felt would likely occur.
 A Yakama council overruled the chief, however, siding with Shumaway's older brother, Kamiakin, who called for war preparations.
 Meanwhile, district commander Gabriel Rains had received Shumaway's ambassador and, in response to the news of Bolon's death, ordered Major Granville O. Haller to move out with an expeditionary column from Fort Dalles.
 Haller's force was met and turned back at the edge of Yakama territory by a large group of Yakama warriors.
 As Haller withdrew, his company was engaged and routed by the Yakama at the Battle of Toppenish Creek.

 War spreads

-The death of Bolon, and the United States defeat at Toppenish Creek, caused panic across the territory with fears that an Indian uprising was in progress.

-The same news, however, emboldened the Yakama and uncommitted bands rallied to Kamiakin.
+The death of Bolon and the United States defeat at Toppenish Creek caused panic across the Washington Territory, provoking fears that an Indian uprising was in progress.
+The same news emboldened the Yakama and many uncommitted bands rallied to Kamiakin.